 What is the Canteen Deed?

 The ACT Education Directorate (EDu) requires the school to have a formal written agreement for the provision of canteen services.
-If your P&C runs the canteen, you will need to sign such an agreement (canteen deed).
+If your P&C runs the canteen, you will have already signed such an agreement (canteen deed).
 The deed outlines the conditions of the service, who is responsible for the canteen facilities, insurance and so on.
-EDu has provided your school with the draft document.
+A copy of the signed deed should be held in P&C records, and is also available at the school's front office.

 For what term does the contract run?